Keysaw/laravel-filament-maintenance/README.md

 You can set a secret token in the config file.
 If you do so, you will be able to bypass the maintenance mode by visiting the following URL: `https://your-domain.test/{secret}`.

 If the `secret` key is set to `null`, a random one will be generated on the fly each time the maintenance mode is activated.

+### Visibility

+By default, any logged-in user will be able to toggle the maintenance mode.

+If you want to restrict maintenance mode toggling to certain users, you can set the `permissions` key in the config file.

+The plugin will use Laravel's default authorization system to check for permissions, via the `can` method on the User model.
+It will also work well with [Spatie's Laravel Permission](https://spatie.be/docs/laravel-permission/v5/introduction) package.

 ## Todo